-Financial results are reported to the Audit and Control Committee each month.
+The financial results are reported to the Audit and Control Committee on a monthly basis.

-Before the approval of quarterly financial information by the Board of Directors and its subsequent publication, the Audit and Control Committee meets each quarter to review and authorize said financial information.
-This information is provided sufficiently in advance to allow a reasonable margin for analysis.
+On a quarterly basis, prior to the approval of the financial information by the Board of Directors and its subsequent publication, the Audit and Control Committee reviews and approves the financial information in a committee meeting.
+The information is provided in advance to allow for a reasonable time frame for analysis.

-The GRC and Internal Audit Department or an external expert reviews the efficiency and effectiveness of the ICFR on an annual basis, reporting its findings to the Audit and Control Committee.
+The GRC and Internal Audit Department, or an external expert, annually reviews the effectiveness and efficiency of the ICFR and reports the results to the Audit and Control Committee.

-At the close of the year, the company had 270 procedures / policies and manuals, non-compliance with which could have a direct or indirect impact on the financial statements.
-The General Finance Department is responsible for 52 such procedures, covering the Department's principal functions such as accounting, the financial information control system, guarantees, financial debt, payments and collections, receipt of invoices, dividends, bank reconciliations and cash flow, among others.
+At the close of the financial year, the company has 170 procedures / policies and manuals, the non-compliance of which could have a direct or indirect impact on the financial statements.
+The General Finance Department is responsible for 17 of these procedures, covering the main functions of the department, such as accounting, the financial reporting control system, guarantees, financing, payments and collections, invoice receipt, dividends, bank reconciliations and treasury, among others.
+Furthermore, in 2024, the company has designed and implemented new controls related to the sale of individual operations, the valuation and accounting of derivatives hedging, transfers between inventories and investment properties due to changes in usage, and the review of relevant inputs of real estate assets (e.g., zoning classification) prior to the valuation process.